 - Park/golf course

 One-millionth of a gram.
 One gram is about one twenty-eighth of an ounce.

-EPA's ongoing comprehensive evaluation of air toxics in the United States.
-These activities include the expansion of air toxics monitoring, improvement and periodic updating of emission inventories, improvement of national- and local-scale modeling, continued research on health effects and exposures to both ambient and indoor air, and improvement of assessment tools.
+EPA's ongoing thorough review of air toxics in the United States.
+NATA results help scientists focus on pollutants, emission sources, and places that may need further study to better understand risks.
+NATA also spurs improvements in what we know about U.S. air toxics.
+This includes expanding air toxics monitoring, improving and updating emission inventories, improving air quality modeling, driving research on health effects and exposures to both ambient and indoor air, and improving assessment tools.

-EPA prepares a national database of air emissions information with input from numerous state and local air agencies, from tribes, and from industry.
+A national database of air emissions data.
+EPA prepares NEI with input from many state and local air agencies, from tribes, and from industry.
 This database contains information on stationary and mobile sources that emit criteria air pollutants and their precursors, as well as hazardous air pollutants.
-The database includes estimates of annual emissions, by source, of air pollutants in each area of the country, on an annual basis.
-The National Emissions Inventory includes emission estimates for all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
+NEI includes estimates of annual emissions, by source, of air pollutants in each area of the country.
+NEI includes emission estimates for all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.

 National Mobile Inventory Model (NMIM):

 Computer tool containing EPA’s NONROAD model for estimating county level inventories of nonroad mobile emissions.

 Risks associated with health effects other than cancer.